projectara/greybus-spec/source/bridged_phy.rst

 Greybus UART Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus UART protocol version operation allows the requestor to determine the version of this protocol to which the UART device complies.
+The Greybus UART protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the UART protocol to use.

 Greybus UART Protocol Version Request
 """""""""""""""""""""""""""""""""""""